pravalika55/del-hey/README.md

-# del-hey
+# duplicate-hey
-this is to delete the hey
+this is to duplicatethe hey